JonJagger/cyber-dojo/languages/readme.txt

 the language's base docker-image.
 But I do it anyway for regularity.

-New docker images are pushed (by me) to their cyberdojofoundation hub https://hub.docker.com/u/cyberdojofoundation/ as follows
+New docker images are pushed to their cyberdojofoundation hub https://hub.docker.com/u/cyberdojofoundation/ as follows
 $ docker login